Data Protection

 A data subject has the right to obtain from the controller confirmation as to whether or not personal data concerning him or her are being processed, and, where that is the case, access to the personal data and further information as described in Article 15 GDPR.

-Please note that the controller can only provide information if there are no concerns about the data subject’s identity.
-The controller will use all reasonable means to check the identity of a data subject who is seeking access.
+Please note that the controller can provide information only if there are no objections or concerns regarding the data subject’s identity.
+The controller is required to use all reasonable means to verify the identity of a data subject seeking access to information.

 A data subject has the right to obtain from the controller without undue delay the rectification of inaccurate personal data concerning him or her.
 Taking into account the purposes of the processing, the data subject has the right to have incomplete personal data completed, including by means of providing a supplementary statement.

-The data subject has the right to obtain from the controller restriction of processing where the prerequisites listed in Article 18 GDPR are met.
+A data subject has the right to obtain from the controller restriction of processing where the prerequisites stipulated in Article 18 GDPR are met.

-A data subject has the right to receive the personal data concerning him or her, which he or she has provided to a controller, in a format as described in Article 20 GDPR or to have them transferred to another controller at the data subject’s instructions if the prerequisites described in Article 20 GDPR are met.
+A data subject has the right to receive the personal data concerning him or her, which he or she has provided to a controller, in a format as described in Article 20 GDPR and the right to have those data transmitted to another controller on the data subject’s instructions, where the prerequisites described in Article 20 GDPR are met.

-The controller will no longer process the personal data in these cases unless the controller demonstrates compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or for the establishment, exercise or defense of legal claims.
+The controller must no longer process the personal data in these cases unless the controller demonstrates compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or the processing serves for the establishment, exercise or defense of legal claims.

 Where personal data are processed by the controller for direct marketing purposes, the data subject has the right to object at any time to processing of personal data concerning him or her for such marketing, which includes profiling to the extent that it is related to such direct marketing.

-Where the processing of personal data of a data subject by the controller is based on point (a) of Article 6(1) GDPR (the data subject has given consent to the processing of his or her personal data for one or more specific purposes) or point (a) of Article 9(2) GDPR (the data subject has given consent to the processing of the special categories of personal data concerning him or her for one or more specified purposes), the data subject has the right to withdraw consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal.
+Where the processing of personal data of a data subject by the controller is based on point (a) of Article 6(1) GDPR (the data subject has given consent to the processing of his or her personal data for one or more specific purposes) or point (a) of Article 9(2) GDPR (the data subject has given consent to the processing of special categories of personal data concerning him or her for one or more specific purposes), the data subject has the right to withdraw consent at any time without the lawfulness of the processing that has taken place based on consent up until the time of its withdrawal being affected thereby.

-You can withdraw consent by mail or e-mail.
-The contact address is listed in section 4 of this statement.
+You can withdraw your consent by mail or e-mail.
+You can find the contact address in Sec.
+4 of this privacy policy.

-The supervisory authority to which the complaint was submitted informs the complainant of the status and results of the complaint and of the possibility of a judicial remedy pursuant to Article 78 GDPR.
+The supervisory authority with which the complaint has been lodged is required to inform the complainant on the progress and the outcome of the complaint, including the possibility of a judicial remedy pursuant to Article 78 GDPR.

-The data protection authority responsible for us is:
+The data protection supervisory authority with jurisdiction over us is:

 70173 Stuttgart 70025 Stuttgart